 - Language - the verbal fluency section includes vocabulary questions, reading comprehension, and possibly questions relevant to grammar and punctuation.

 - Math - the numerical skills section requires the candidate to answer math and logic questions using arithmetic.
 Logic questions may require the test taker to evaluate a series of numbers to find the answer.
 These questions are generally in multiple-choice format.
 Use of calculators is dependent on the test administrator.

 - Detail Oriented - since accuracy is of utmost importance in banking, tellers are likely to be tested on their attention to detail.
 Much like the Clerical Aptitude Test, detail orientation tests are designed to evaluate speed and accuracy skills.
 They are often seen in the selection process of clerical and administrative positions, and are quite straightforward.
 They are exhaustive and demand high level of concentration, since they require comparison of multiple sets of data that contain many numerical and letter-based information, most of which have no significant meaning in real life.

-- Bank Teller Skills & Logic - it is important that a bank teller has good communication skills.
+- Communication Skills & Customer Service - it is important that a bank teller has good communication skills.
 A bank teller needs to be able to listen effectively by extracting key pieces of information from a conversation, and only asking important and relevant questions.
 Additionally, a teller should be able to convey information effectively.
-A teller must be able to use logic and reasoning to identify the strengths and weaknesses of potential solutions, conclusions, or approaches to various problems..
+A teller must be able to use logic and reasoning to identify the strengths and weaknesses of potential solutions, conclusions, or approaches to various problems.

 Are You Fit to Be a Bank Teller?A bank teller interacts with many people throughout the day.
 It is important that they maintain a friendly and positive attitude, and recognize customer needs.
 Attention to detail, efficiency, dependability, and effective communication skills are essential to be a successful bank teller.
 Learn more about Bank Teller Competencies here.